oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 when deciding whether they allow a client access to certain resource servers or critical functions such as the Client Credentials grant type.

-A single `client_id` MUST NOT be treated as more than one type of client.
+A single `client_id` SHOULD NOT be treated as more than one type of client.

 This specification has been designed around the following client profiles: